Why you should get an appraisal

-Dispute your tax assessment
+Appeal your tax assessment

-It's probable you're paying too much in property taxes if you reside in an area where property values have declined.
-Property taxes are determined by a past assessment of your real estate, so if values have gone down in your neighborhood, you can appeal your assessment and save money.
-When building your case, an appraisal from us is your best evidence.
-We can assist you in challenging your tax assessment.
+It's possible you're paying too much in property taxes if you reside in an area where property values have declined.
+Property taxes are determined by a previous assessment of your house, so if values have declined in your area, you can appeal your assessment and save money.
+An appraisal from Advantage Appraisal Services, LLC is your best evidence when building your case.
+We can assist you in disputing your tax assessment.

-Fair and accurate estate liquidation
+Accurate and fair estate liquidation

 Relocate to or from Bingham County for work